fkirc/capacitor-build-safety/README.md

 `capsafe` provides three commands to prevent broken apps: `create-commit-evidence`, `verify-commit-evidence`, `validate-capacitor-config`.
 Typically, those commands run in the following steps:

-- After each web-build, `create-commit-evidence` creates a file `commit-evidence.json` in your web-build folder.
-This file contains the current HEAD-commit hash.
+- After each web-build, `create-commit-evidence` creates a file `commit-evidence.json` in your web-build folder. `commit-evidence.json` contains the current HEAD-commit hash.
 - Naturally, Capacitor-commands like `cap sync` copy `commit-evidence.json` to native asset directories, along with all other web-assets.
 - Later on, during each native app build, `verify-commit-evidence` verifies that the current HEAD-commit is still equal to the commit in `commit-evidence.json` in the respective native asset directory.
 - `validate-capacitor-config` runs before each app release or in a continuous integration pipeline.